ieee-p21451-1-5/demo-ncap/README.md

 SNMPv2-MIB::sysDescr.0 = STRING: Greetings from IEEE P21451-1-5 Working Group, Shanghai Jiao Tong University, Shanghai, China
 ```

-*Explanation:*
+> Explanation:
+>

-`snmpget` is the program in `net-snmp` package that sends [GetResquest PDU](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol#Protocol_details) and receives [GetResponse PDU](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol#Protocol_details).
+> `snmpget` is the program in `net-snmp` package that sends [GetResquest PDU](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol#Protocol_details) and receives [GetResponse PDU](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol#Protocol_details).
+>

-- `-v 2c` specifies the version of SNMP to use.
+> - `-v 2c` specifies the version of SNMP to use.
 Alternatives include `1`, `2c` and `3`.
-- `-c public` sets the value of [community string](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol#Protocol_details) to "public", which is recognized by the SNMP server.
+> - `-c public` sets the value of [community string](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol#Protocol_details) to "public", which is recognized by the SNMP server.
 Community strings introduce bare-bones security feature in SNMPv1 and SNMPv2.
-- `47.88.61.169` specifies the destination of SNMP requests.
+> - `47.88.61.169` specifies the destination of SNMP requests.
 An SNMP server (indeed, an NCAP) maintained by IEEE P21451-1-5 Working Group listens to this address.
-- `1.3.6.1.2.1.1.1.0` is the [OID](https://en.wikipedia.org/wiki/Object_identifier) of the content that is being asked for.
+> - `1.3.6.1.2.1.1.1.0` is the [OID](https://en.wikipedia.org/wiki/Object_identifier) of the content that is being asked for.
 SNMP uses OID in its naming scheme.
 OIDs are organized in a hierarchical way.
 Each layer is represented by a number and different layers are separated by a period.
 Such a numeric way of displaying OID can be translated into a textual, human-readable one.
 For example, `1.3.6.1.2.1.1.1.0` can be translated into `iso.identified-organization.dod.internet.mgmt.mib-2.system.sysDescr.0`.
 It implies that we were asking the server for its system description string.
 Besides `sysDescr`, several other variables (management information) related to common system management can be found under the node `system`.
 A nice tool for browsing the structure of commonly accepted OIDs can be found on [this page](http://www.oid-info.com/).
+>

 #### Server